oneananda/AWS_Operations/Learning/015 AWS S3/00N AWS S3 Secure Access/README.md

 - **S3 Object Lock**: Provides write-once-read-many (WORM) protection to prevent deletion or modification of objects for a set period.
 - **Versioning**: Keeps multiple versions of an object to protect against accidental deletion or overwriting.
 - **Origin Access Identity (OAI)**: A CloudFront feature that allows you to restrict access to your S3 bucket so that only CloudFront can access it, preventing direct access to the bucket.

+### Default - AWS S3 Secure Access

+By default, S3 Block Public Access is enabled, and ACLs are enabled but restricted by default to avoid public access.
+All other features must be configured based on your security or access requirements.